t3dotgg/1app5stacks/go-graphql-spa-version/react-gql-spa/README.md

 ## Things I wanted to do but didn't end up doing

 - [ ] Reused `PokemonSprite` component
-- [ ] Rearchitect page components to own their loading states
+- [x] Rearchitect page components to have shared containers and meaningful loading states
 - [ ] Write utils to handle nullability in graphql so I don't need so many `!`'s